Best AI Readiness Assessment Tools for Consulting Firms (2026)

 If your practice is built around Microsoft Copilot deployments, this is probably the most technically thorough tool on this list for that specific use case.
 You're not asking a client to fill out a survey about how they feel about AI adoption.
 You're actually scanning their infrastructure and telling them what's in the way.

 Where it falls short: This tool is entirely locked to the Microsoft ecosystem.
-If a client is running Google Workspace, hybrid infrastructure, or wants a broad AI transformation readiness picture that isn't Copilot-centric, Cloudiway doesn't help you.
+If a client is running Google Workspace, hybrid infrastructure, or wants a broad AI readiness picture that isn't Copilot-centric, Cloudiway doesn't help you.
 It's a specialist tool for a specialist practice.

 Pricing: Custom.